anbox-cloud/discourse-docs/ref/application-manifest.md

     - scripts
 ```

-This will include the `scripts` folder and all APK files under the `apks` folder into the application image when the bootstrap is done so they are available to use during the regular container runtime.
+This will include the `scripts` folder and all APK files under the `apks` folder in the application image when the bootstrap is done, so that they are available to use during the regular container runtime.

-[note type="information" status="Note"]As metadata, the `manifest.yaml` file and the `hooks` directory (if present) will not be removed after the application bootstrap is finished and be always kept in the application image even if they are not explicitly defined in the `keep` list under the `bootstrap` attribute.[/note]
+[note type="information" status="Note"]Because it contains metadata, the `manifest.yaml` file and the `hooks` directory (if present) are not removed when the application bootstrap is finished and are always kept in the application image even if they are not explicitly defined in the `keep` list under the `bootstrap` attribute.[/note]